Page Contents ×

 MenuDescription

-Infinite PlaneCreates a V-Ray Infinite Plane.
+Infinite PlaneCreates an Infinite Plane.

-Export ProxyExports a V-Ray Proxy object.
+Export ProxyExports a Proxy object.

-Add Fur to SelectionCreates a V-Ray Fur Object.
+Add Fur to SelectionCreates a Fur Object.
 Specify an object in the viewport that the fur is applied to.

-Convert to ClipperCreates a V-Ray Mesh Clipper plane.
+Convert to ClipperCreates a Mesh Clipper plane.

 Scatter over Selection